LintLions/Respondr/docs/press.md

   > Respondr increases the effectiveness and extends the reach of trained people carrying Narcan / Naloxone by providing real time alerts and directions to nearby individuals witnessing an overdose.

 ## Summary ##
   > Opioid overdoses are one of the leading causes of death in North America and are projected to only increase over the next ten years.
-Emergency services are struggling to keep upwith this burgoining epidemic.
+Emergency services are struggling to keep up with this burgeoning epidemic.

   >Respondr starts with the premise that no one uses alone and that together members of effected communities (and no community is untouched by this epidemic) can save lives.